 Authors: Kyle Pecsok*, Clark University, Rinku Roy Chowdhury, Clark University, John Rogan, Clark University

-Keywords: Climate Resilience, Flooding, Infrastructure, Vulnerability, Florida, Social-Ecological-Technological Framework
+Keywords: Climate resilience, Flooding, Infrastructure, Urban, Vulnerability, Miami, Social-Ecological-Technological Framework

 Presentation File: No File Uploaded

 Coastal cities in the Anthropocene are increasingly vulnerable to climate change and extreme climate events, including sea level rise (SLR), increased precipitation and flooding.
 However, cities and urban neighborhoods also experience important differences in this vulnerability, owing to varying social, environmental and infrastructure conditions.
 Social vulnerability to environmental hazards is contingent on multiple factors such as wealth, race, age, and more.
-Environmental conditions such as distance to shoreline, hydrography, and topography also influence flood risk.
+Environmental conditions such as distance to shoreline, hydrography, land cover, and topography also influence flood risk.
 Along with increasing attention to cities as linked social-ecological systems, an important body of work in urban resilience is focusing on how infrastructure and the built environment, such as roads and canals, have shaped flood risk and climate resilience in cities.
-In recent years, some of this work has increasingly informed a shift in climate adaptation and resilience planning from fail-safe infrastructure (designed to prevent failure), to systems that are “safe-to-fail” (designed to adapt to natural hazards).

-This project conducted a spatial analysis of the patterns of development of road and canal/drainage infrastructure in Miami-Dade County (MDC), Florida, a location highly exposed to SLR and coastal flooding, that is engaged in the process of climate resilience planning.
-The study analyzed datasets on predicted SLR, road and canal infrastructure, and census-derived socioeconomic characteristics, in order to trace the spatial relationship of infrastructure to predicted flood zones and social vulnerability.
-As climate resilience becomes an increasing concern in coastal cities, this work may contribute to discussions of fail-safe vs. “safe-to-fail” pathways for climate-resilient infrastructure development.
+This project conducted a spatial analysis of the patterns of land cover and road and canal/drainage infrastructure in Miami-Dade County (MDC), Florida, a location highly exposed to SLR and coastal flooding, that is engaged in the process of climate resilience planning.
+The study analyzed datasets on projected SLR, land cover, road and canal infrastructure, and census-derived socioeconomic characteristics, in order to trace the spatial relationship of land cover and infrastructure to projected flood zones and social vulnerability.
+As climate resilience becomes an increasing concern in coastal cities, this work highlights important social and infrastructural dimensions of flood vulnerability in South Florida, and therefore, implications for areas in need of climate-resilient infrastructure development.